This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The Mall is the street leading from Buckingham Palace to Trafalgar Square.
 The yearly marathon finishes in The Mall.

+Of all the names of streets in London, this one sounds least like a Street.
 The road is closed to traffic on weekends and public holidays.
 The Queen also travels on this road during special events like weddings.

 The Mall is most beautiful during the golden hour, early in the morning, to avoid crowds of tourists during the day.